ruhajaved/ENEL453_LAB4/README.md

 5. Sharp Distance Measuring Sensor Unit GP2Y0A41SK0F
 6. A standard vibrating buzzer

+## Solution

+The following solution was implemented:

+1. Designed a hierarchical system optimized for hardware implementation, by re-using values/modules, as well as lookup tables, throughout the design.
+2. Implemented functionality to give the user the option to display the distance, voltage reading, or ADC moving average as a function of the target’s location (formatting included).
+3. Added functionality to hold the display value when a button was pressed, with an independent module used to filter out debounce effects.
+4. Using PWM modules, created appropriate driving signals for the LEDs, display, and buzzer as a function of distance.

 ## Launch

 To launch the project on to the board, you will first have to create a project in Quartus.
 To do so follow these steps: